 I loved the hell out of Kumi because she was the only one willing to be completely blunt about how much of a crybaby Yuri is.
 She’s a little cold, but she lightens up by the end.

 Kasumi was pretty okay in the first half, but working my nerves in the second because of how happy-peppy she is and how she constantly says “NYA!”

 Miyu, Yuri’s best friend, was also a good character though she had little in terms of personality.

 While this show started out seemingly lighthearted, especially considering the artwork, it gets pretty dark, particularly the final episode.
 I was pretty surprised by the sudden turnaround from “being an alien fighter means you get to skip homework!” to sudden alien massacre, psychological warfare and conspiracies.

 I won’t spoil the ending, but it is a great advertisement to read the manga.
 That’s basically what this whole thing is – just a sneak peak into the manga because we learn quite literally nothing of what’s actually going on.

 We don’t know who’s sending the aliens, why the teacher and principal seem to have something to do with it, why they seem to have borg-hair, why the Yellow Knife was sent, what he meant by “It was your fault” and, I’m going to give two major spoilers here, so fair warning;

-but at the very end, we don’t know if the Kasumi we see is actually Kasumi or something the alien made and we see that Kumi, during the end credits no less, suddenly got attacked by something and supposedly murdered in the library.
+At the very end, we don’t know if the Kasumi we see is actually Kasumi or something the alien made.
+And we see that Kumi, during the end credits no less, suddenly got attacked by something and supposedly murdered in the library.
 What the hell happened to her?
 And why was she on alien duty anyway if her borg was out of commission?

 End of spoilers.